What’s the Green Fuel of the Future for Shipping?

 - An IMO review on cutting greenhouse gas emissions from ships, and a Shell report on decarbonizing shipping.

 - The Getting to Zero Coalition lays out its ambitions.

 - The International Renewable Energy Agency looks at solutions to decarbonize shipping.

-- A report by the International Chamber of Shipping.
+- A report by the International Chamber of Shipping on zero-carbon shipping.

 - The Poseidon Principles, a framework for responsible shipping investing.

-- Lloyd’s Register considers the nuclear options and published a downloadable report on zero carbon fuels.
+- Lloyd’s Register considers the nuclear option and published a report on zero carbon fuels.